Code-Institute-Submissions/Diabekki-Horror_Adventure_Game_NovResub/README.md

   ## Deployment

-- My site was deployed through GitHub pages, my methodology was:
+- The game was deployed through Heroku
-  - I went to the project GitHub respository
+  - I went on to the Heroku website
-  - Clicked on the settings tab
+  - Clicked on "Create-New-App"
-  - went to pages section
-  - From the drop down menu I selected the master branch
+  - Named my project and stated what region I live in
-  - I then clicked Save
+  - I clicked into settings
-  - I was then given a message on screen to inform me my project has been deployed.
+  - Added the Python and Nodejs buildpack
+  - Clicked into Deploy
+  - Connected to my GitHub
+  - Searched for my project name repository and clicked connect
+  - Enabled automatic deploys
+  - Clicked "Deploy Branch"

-  The live link to my webiste can be found here - https://diabekki.github.io/GamerZone/index.html
+  The live link to Horror-Adventure-Game can be found here - https://horror-adventure-game.herokuapp.com/

   ## Credits